Using the LLVM ASan on a GPU (beta release)#

 There is an environment variable,

-ASAN_OPTIONS which can be used to adjust the runtime behavior of the ASAN runtime itself.
+ASAN_OPTIONS, that can be used to adjust the runtime behavior of the ASAN runtime itself.
 There are more than a hundred “flags” that can be adjusted (see an old list at flags) but the default settings are correct and should be used in most cases.
 It must be noted that these options only affect the host ASAN runtime.
 The device runtime only currently supports the default settings for the few relevant options.

 There are two